thenikso/proma/README.md

 - [ ] DOM node chip? basically you enter html with `{port}` and we return an updating DOM (created, updated then ports + element)
 - [ ] example project selector / select from local stored
 - [ ] 3d game scripting?
+- [ ] use esbuild instead of rollup: new plugin to add `exec.toString` to avoid minification problems

 ## ideas
 - need context menu for adding, removing, renaming files